Home » An Guide To Business Structures: 3 Considerations For Choosing A Company’s Legal Path

 Set-up Fees And Legal Services

 Partnerships, LLCs, and corporations, on the other hand, attract filing fee, legal service fee, and franchise tax (taxes paid to do business in a state).
-These expenses come with the benefit of limited personal liability and the freedom to sell stocks.
+These expenses come with the benefit of limited personal liability loans and the freedom to sell stocks.
 For instance, if you’re registering your business as an LLC, it’s mandatory that you file articles of organization with your state.
 The process is complex.
 You’ll need legal LLC formation services offered by Registered Agents.
 So, on top of filing fees, there are legal service charges.
 But you can check out this promo to lower your LLC formation costs and enjoy various services, from professional paperwork filing to the creation of a digital mailbox for your legal documents.
 Your Registered Agent will also provide annual reports and provide 24/7 customer support.

 Structure of Management